-Angry Birds lead touches on iOS and Android developmentAlex Wagner - Deputy Managing Editor, News Desk
+Angry Birds lead touches on iOS and Android developmentAlex Wagner - Editorial Director of News and Content

 Angry Birds is one of the biggest success stories of the year, with both the iOS and Android versions of the bird-flinging game constantly sitting atop the list of most popular apps on each platform.
 Because of this popularity, the Angry Birds developers know a bit about both Apple and Google's OSes and what makes them tick.
 In a recent interview, Peter Vesterbacka, Angry Birds development lead and "Mighty Eagle" at Rovio, put his two cents in on the two platforms and all of the Android fragmentation chatter.
 When it comes to iOS v.
 Android, Vesterbacka thinks that Apple will have the top platform for some time because "they have gotten so many things right" and "they know what they are doing."
 Android, says Vesterbacka, is growing, but the ecosystem is fragmenting thanks to all of the "different models" and "the carriers messing with the experience."
 "Paid content just doesn't work on Android," he said, which could explain why Angry Birds for Android is free while the iOS version isn't.

 As Android progresses and major updates slowed, we've seen the purported fragmentation problem disappear.
 Vesterbacka touched more on fragmentation, saying that device fragmentation isn't a problem for Android, but that Google's OS is more challenging to work with.
 Still, he says, devs will find a way to get things done.